Biosecurity - Weeds

 The Biosecurity Act 2015 came into effect 1 July 2017 and repeals the Noxious Weeds Act 1993.
 It provides the opportunity to streamline and modernise the way weeds are managed in NSW.

-Mid Western Regional Council is the Local Control Authority responsible for administering the Noxious Weeds Act 1993 in a region which covers approximately 900,000 hectares.
+Mid Western Regional Council is the Local Control Authority responsible for administering the Biosecurity Act 2015 in a region which covers approximately 900,000 hectares.

-Noxious Weeds are a threat to the natural environment and the agriculture industry, with the financial impact on farming in NSW alone, in the vicinity of 600 million dollars per year.
-It is important that all members of the community play their part in the control of noxious weeds.
+Weeds are a threat to the natural environment and the agriculture industry, with the financial impact on farming in NSW alone, in the vicinity of 600 million dollars per year.
+It is important that all members of the community play their part in the control of Biosecurity Matter (Weeds).

 Council's goal is to:

-- Raise awareness of the problem of Noxious Weeds in our community
+- Raise awareness of the problem of invasive weeds in our community

 - Encourage the establishment and maintenance of effective weed control programs